jjg/jasongullickson.com/posts/the-future-of-computing-is-small.md

 > This is the motivation behind **small computing**.

-Not specifically physically small (although I suppose that two), but smaller in complexity, smaller in overhead, smaller negative side-effects.
+Not specifically physically small (although I suppose that too), but smaller in complexity, smaller in overhead, smaller negative side-effects.

 I've written about [some of these ideas before](https://www.jasongullickson.com/posts/human-scale-software), but it's something I want to elaborate on because I've been exploring the application of these ideas beyond software development alone.